the-overdriven/mw-enhanced/README.md

 Install [MCAR](https://www.nexusmods.com/morrowind/mods/48628)

 ## How to add custom music to the game?
 Contrary to common belief, .mp3 files don't need to be in constant 128kbps bitrate.
 The most important thing is to remove padding from tags.
 One can do that with Foobar: right click on the selected track(s), go to Properties, Tools and click on Optimize Size.
 The music files should be placed in Data Files/Music.
+Cover art has to be removed as well, can e done with Mp3tag.

 ## How to track mod updates on Nexus?